AngelosFikias0/Resource-Management-System/RMS-Code/backend/README.md

 # EfficienCity - Resource Management System: Backend

-The backend section shows a basic docker compose for a postgreSQL db.
+The backend section shows a basic docker compose for a postgreSQL DB.
 The backend wasn't an MVP requirement.